Hey, Snickerdoodle!

 STEP 7: Cook pancakes until you see bubbles forming and popping (without filling back up with batter) towards the center of the pancake.
 Carefully flip the pancakes to the second side and continue to cook for about 2 more minutes.

-STEP 8: Place pancakes on plates, spread with butter and top with warm maple syrup, blueberries and extra banana slices.
+STEP 8: Place pancakes on plates, spread with butter and top with warm maple syrup, blueberries and extra slices of banana.

 Expert Tips